Richard pitches into the eighth, Padres top Pirates 6-2

-Richard (3-5) pitched into the eighth inning for a third straight start after allowing a combined five runs and 12 hits in his previous two.
-The left-hander gave up seven hits with two strikeouts, and had 65 strikes on 84 pitches.
+The left-hander pitched into the eighth inning for a third straight start after allowing a combined five runs and 12 hits in his previous two.
+He gave up seven hits with two strikeouts, and had 65 strikes on 84 pitches.

+"I think we established that we were going to be in the zone," Richard said.
+"When our offense jumps out to that type of lead, it's a huge help.
+You don't have to be as fine.
+You give up a homer on a first pitch, it's one run.
+You still have a two-run lead.
+So, being able to just attack the zone early in the count really helps."

 Jose Pirela also had two RBIs for the Padres, who have won two straight games and three of their past four.
 Villanueva's 11th home run gave San Diego a 4-0 lead with two outs in the eighth inning.